xjeffss/random-cat-api/README.md

 - In the email, click API DOCUMENTATION and read through it to learn how to use the Cat API to its fullest capacity.
-- Add functionality so that when a user enters a category's ID number into the input field, a random cat from that category appears!
+- Add functionality so that when a user select a category from the dropdown menu, a random cat from that category appears!

 ### Bonus